 Competitive Intelligence – The Top Players of Digital OilFields

-This post – Competitive Intelligence – is a part of the series Digital Oil Field Technology based on patent landscape in which we have already discussed the innovation timeline and the research and marketing potential of the field.
-The innovation timeline provides us with a perspective of how the technology has evolved in last 20 years and the later post unravels the potential of the technology in different countries around the world.
+This post – Competitive Intelligence – is a part of the series Digital Oil Field Study based on the patent landscape in which we have already discussed the innovation timeline and the research and marketing potential of the field.
+The innovation timeline provides us with a perspective of how technology has evolved in the last 20 years and the later post unravels the potential of technology in different countries around the world.

 For your ease, we combined all four articles of this series in a single printable PDF so that you can save it for later use, which you can download using the form below:

-The Competitor analysis gives an insight about the top players on the field, their expertise, market information and a glimpse on their external strategies they are using to have a hold on the market.
+The Competitor analysis gives an insight into the top players on the field, their expertise, market information and a glimpse of the external strategies they are using to have a hold on the market.